-All the malting plants of Crisp are situated in prime malting barley producing areas.
+All the malting plants of Crisp Malt are situated in prime malting barley producing areas in Scotland.
 These areas have long traditions of consistently producing high-quality malting barley.

 Consequently, it makes sense to procure our malting barley requirements from within the locality of each plant.

 To ensure low food miles and carbon impact, all our Scottish Malt is 100% grown, malted and packaged in Scotland.
 Our state-of-the-art bagging facility in Scotland means that we are able to put locally sourced malt into our Scottish customers’ hands without the unnecessary fuel costs associated with hauling it to England for packaging.

 The map below illustrates how close our Scottish farms are to our Scottish maltings in Alloa.